Lochzin/Sprite-Render-Tool-Wiki/docs/en/Cameras.md

 When **Light Rotation Debug** is enabled in the **Debug** section:
 - The operator logs before‑and‑after pivot rotation (in degrees) to the Blender console for the first camera, so you can verify the values being applied.

+### 💡 Lighting Tip

+You can use the **Light Pivot** strategically to create a more complete lighting system:

+- **Lights inside the pivot**: Place lights as children of the pivot object (or group them with the pivot).
+These lights **will rotate** along with the cameras around the character, creating consistent lighting that follows the camera's point of view.

+- **Lights outside the pivot**: Add additional lights that are **not** children of the pivot.
+These lights will remain fixed and can be used to:
+  - Illuminate naturally dark areas of the character or object (such as the underside, back, or shadow areas).
+  - Create ambient or fill lighting that doesn't change with camera rotation.
+  - Add static highlights or rim lights.

+This combination allows you to create richer, more controlled lighting, where the main light rotates with the camera while auxiliary lights fill areas that need additional illumination.

 ---